colyseus/docs/docs/colyseus/server/room.md

       }
     }, 1000);

-    // allow disconnected client to reconnect
-    await reconnection;
+    // now it's time to `await` for the reconnection await reconnection;

     // client returned! let's re-activate it.